learning-zone/python-basics/README.md

 ## Q. What is a Counter in Python?

 Ans.
-The function Counter() from the module ‘collections’.
+The function Counter() from the module 'collections'.
 It counts the number of occurrences of the elements of a container.

     from collections import Counter
     Counter([1,3,2,1,4,2,1,3,1])